"The Raven", 1971, David Inshaw, Oil on Canvas, 35 x 48 cm, Red Rag Gallery, Stow on the Wold, UK

 Scattered pieces of time, scattered pieces of life.
 Down the lawn, among the tall hedges and the nipple- like copses.
-There were evenings full of passionate love, of laughters, of an overwhelming feeling of gratefulness.
+There were evenings full of passionate love, of laughter, of an overwhelming feeling of gratefulness.
 Evenings spent naked in the outdoors, by the lake, loving each other for a lifetime it seemed.
 Life with her.
 No more.
 No more celebration of nature, of being alive.
-Still point.
+Still, point.
 Everything caught and held in a place now beyond our reach.
 Our time turned into past time.
-And what of Munnin, the black hearted, in the sorrow likeness even now?
+And what of Munnin, the black-hearted, in the sorrow likeness even now?
 Muninn the raven.

 “This is the first thing we have lost

 into the sultry air.”**